Glimmer in the Dark

 The young woman glanced around the bedroom, which wasn’t particularly feminine apart from the preference for pink and having a few soft things.
 Directly opposite from the bedhead the other wall was floor to ceiling with dark brown bookshelves for books, soft toys, strange curios and a peculiar hodgepodge of bric-a-brac that her younger sister had collected.
 The rest of the walls of the bedroom were painted a pastel sky-blue, but the ceiling was white.
 The queen-sized bed in the centre was against a wall to the left as one entered the room.
 There was a large, very broad and high double-window, with the sill marginally above the head of the bed.
 The window was partially hidden by white curtains, which were closed at the moment.

 Shine’s bed was covered in pink sheets, and easily wide enough for two people.
 There was solely her nonetheless.
 The queen-sized mattress by comparison was way more spacious than it needed to be for one rather small-sized teenage girl.
 The girl on the bed had dark chestnut brown hair that was spread out haphazard about her, and was very long.
 Her light caramel-tanned face was more heart-shaped than an oval, her cheeks and skin continued to have the baby-cuteness of youth.
-Although in her mid-teens, she appeared younger than she really was.
+Although in her mid-teens, she appeared younger than she genuinely was.